 Sequence curation.
-Sequences were processed using mothur (v.1.44.1) (34, 35).
-We used a 3% dissimilarity cutoff to group sequences into operational taxonomic units (OTUs) and a naive Bayesian classifier with the Ribosomal Database Project training set (version 16) to assign taxonomic classifications to OTUs (36).
+Sequences were processed using mothur (v.1.44.1) (37, 38).
+We used a 3% dissimilarity cutoff to group sequences into operational taxonomic units (OTUs) and a naive Bayesian classifier with the Ribosomal Database Project training set (version 16) to assign taxonomic classifications to OTUs (39).
 We sequenced a mock community of a known 16S rRNA gene sequences and composition.
 We processed this mock community in parallel with our samples to determine the error rate for our sequence curation, which resulted in an error rate of 0.029%.

 Statistical analysis and modeling.
 We calculated diversity metrics in mothur.
 For α-diversity comparisons, we calculated the number of OTUs (Sobs) and the Inverse Simpson diversity index.
-For β-diversity comparisons, we calculated dissimilarity matrices based on metric of Yue and Clayton (θYC) (37).
-We rarefied samples to 2,480 sequences per sample to limit uneven sampling biases.
-OTUs were subsampled to 2,480 counts per sample.
-We tested for differences in relative abundance between outcomes with LEfSe in mothur.
+For β-diversity comparisons, we calculated dissimilarity matrices based on metric of Yue and Clayton (θYC) (40).
+We averaged 1000 sub-samples of 2,480 counts per sample, or rarified, to limit uneven sampling biases.
+We tested for differences in relative abundance between outcomes with LEfSe in mothur (41).
 All other statistical analyses and data visualization was completed in R (v4.0.5) with the tidyverse package (v1.3.1).
 Pairwise comparisons of α-diversity (Sobs and Inverse Simpson), β-diversity (θYC), were calculated by pairwise Wilcoxon rank sum test.
 Correlations between bacterial genera and fecal community dilution were calculated using the Spearman correlation.
-P values were corrected for multiple comparisons with a Benjamini and Hochberg adjustment for a type I error rate of 0.05 (38).
-For streptomycin experiments, conditional independence networks were calculated from the day 1 through 5 samples of all mice using SPIEC-EASI (sparse inverse covariance estimation for ecological association inference) methods from the SpiecEasi R package after optimizing lambda to 0.001 with a network stability between 0.045 and 0.05 (v1.0.7) (39).
+P values were corrected for multiple comparisons with a Benjamini and Hochberg adjustment for a type I error rate of 0.05 (42).
+For streptomycin experiments, conditional independence networks were calculated from the day 1 through 5 samples of all mice using SPIEC-EASI (sparse inverse covariance estimation for ecological association inference) methods from the SpiecEasi R package after optimizing lambda to 0.001 with a network stability between 0.045 and 0.05 (v1.0.7) (43).

 Code availability.
-Scripts necessary to reproduce our analysis and this paper are available in an online repository (https://github.com/SchlossLab/Lesniak_restoreCR_XXXX_2022).
+Scripts necessary to reproduce our analysis and this paper are available in an online repository (https://github.com/SchlossLab/Lesniak_restoreCR_mBio_2022).